priyanka-mr/development-activity-dashboard/README.md

 ## Prerequisites

         1. Github developer token should be updated in the `application.properties` file.
-        2. Elasticsearch password should be updated in the `ElasticsearchConfig` file.
+        2. The Elasticsearch password should be updated in the `ElasticsearchConfig` file.

 ### List of APIs